cap-js/docs/guides/deployment/with-shared-db.md

 ::: details Configure each app for cloud readiness
-The above added configuration only to the workspace root.
+The preceding  steps added configuration only to the workspace root.

-Additionally add cds db configuration to each module that we want to deploy - bookstore, orders and reviews:
+Additionally add database configuration to each module that we want to deploy - bookstore, orders, and reviews:

 ```shell
 npm i @cap-js/hana --workspace bookstore